Dextromethorphan: History

 The racemic parent compound racemorphan was first described in a Swiss and US patent application from Hoffmann-La Roche in 1946 and 1947, respectively; a patent was granted in 1950.
 A resolution of the two isomers of racemorphan with tartaric acid was published in 1952, and dextromethorphan was successfully tested in 1954 as part of US Navy and CIA-funded research on nonaddictive substitutes for codeine.
 Dextromethorphan was approved by the FDA in 1958 as an over-the-counter antitussive.
 As had been initially hoped, dextromethorphan was a solution for some of the problems associated with the use of codeine phosphate as a cough suppressant, such as sedation and opiate dependence, but like the dissociative anesthetics phencyclidine and ketamine, dextromethorphan later became associated with nonmedical use.

 During the 1960s and 1970s, dextromethorphan became available in an over-the-counter tablet form by the brand name Romilar.
 In 1973, Romilar was taken off the shelves after a burst in sales because of frequent misuse.
-A few years later, products with an unpleasant taste were introduced (such as Robitussin, Vicks-44, and Dextrotussion), but later the same manufacturers began producing products with a better taste.
+A few years later, products with an unpleasant taste were introduced (such as Vicks-44, and Dextrotussion), but later the same manufacturers began producing products with a better taste.
 The advent of widespread internet access in the 1990s allowed users to rapidly disseminate information about dextromethorphan, and online discussion groups formed around use and acquisition of the drug.
 As early as 1996, dextromethorphan hydrobromide powder could be purchased in bulk from online retailers, allowing users to avoid consuming dextromethorphan in syrup preparations.

 FDA panels considered moving dextromethorphan to prescription status due to its potential for abuse, but voted against the recommendation in September 2010, citing lack of evidence that making it prescription-only would curb abuse.
 Some states have restricted the sale of dextromethorphan to adults or put other restrictions on its purchase in place, similar to those for pseudoephedrine.
 As of 1 January 2012, dextromethorphan is prohibited for sale to minors in the State of California and in the State of Oregon as of 1 January 2018, except with a doctor's prescription.
 Several other states have also begun regulating sales of dextromethorphan to minors.

 In Indonesia, the National Agency of Drug and Food Control (BPOM-RI) prohibited single-component dextromethorphan drug sales with or without prescription.
 Indonesia is the only country that makes single-component dextromethorphan illegal over the counter and by prescription and violators may be prosecuted by law.
 National Anti-Narcotics Agency (BNN RI) has threatened to revoke pharmacies' and drug stores' licenses if they still stock dextromethorphan, and will notify the police for criminal prosecution.
 As a result of this regulation, 130 medications have been withdrawn from the market, but those containing multicomponent dextromethorphan can still be sold over the counter.

 Society and culture

 Marketing

-It may be used in generic labels and store brands, Benylin DM, Mucinex DM, Camydex-20 tablets, Robitussin, Komix DT, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Charcoal D, Medicon Cinfatós and others.
+It may be used in generic labels and store brands, Benylin DM, Mucinex DM, Camydex-20 tablets, Komix DT, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Charcoal D, Medicon Cinfatós and others.